miwest929/miwest929.github.io/_posts/2015-05-27-closure-of-operations.md

 tags: featured
 ---

-Have you ever heard of the coding pattern called `Closure of Operations`.
+Have you heard of the pattern called `Closure of Operations`.
 It was introduced in the seminal book `Domain Driven Design`.
-I guarentee that you've seen this pattern in the wild but probably never knew its name or what its power is.
+I bet you have seen this pattern before but probably never knew how to refer to it.

 The name is derived from the mathematical concept of clossure Wikipedia definition: